AbhijyYdv547/NeuroNote/README.md

 ### Docker setup
 ```
-🧾 1.
-Prerequisites
+1. Prerequisites
 Install Docker

 ## Clone the repo:
 git clone https://github.com/your-username/neuronote
 cd neuronote

-🛠️ 2.
-Configure Environment Variables
+2. Configure Environment Variables
-Rename .env.example to .env in all the directories.
+Rename .env.example to .env in all the directories and add same JWT_SECRET

 # Add your Gemini API Key to /apps/server/.env:
 GEMINI_API_KEY=your_gemini_api_key

-📦 3.
-Run All Services
+3. Run All Services
 # Use the following command to build and start everything:

 docker-compose up --build